In this section

-Federal Circuit Court Practice Direction No 2 of 2017 made important changes to the management of interim proceedings in the Federal Circuit Court, including limits on the length of affidavits (10 pages) and the number of annexures (5) to affidavits filed in interim proceedings.
+Federal Circuit Court Practice Direction No 2 of 2017 made important changes to the management of interim proceedings in the Federal Circuit and Family Court of Australia, including limits on the length of affidavits (10 pages) and the number of annexures (5) to affidavits filed in interim proceedings.
 Failure to comply with the Practice Direction may result in costs orders being made.

 You may need legal advice if you want to apply to court for financial or property orders.